What is a 20/4 Warrior Diet | Intermittent fasting 20/4 | Intermittent Fasting 20 Hours | Phase 1 | Phase 2 | Phase 3 | Potential Downsides

 During your high-carb days, your fasting window follows the same diet as mentioned in the earlier phases.
 In your eating period, you can eat high-carb foods like;

 On a high-protein diet, you will follow the same fasting routine.
 In your eating period, you can add vegetables, meat, chicken, and other protein-rich foods.
 You should avoid consuming any carbs in this phase.
+This will help maintain your muscle mass.

 After completing these three-week phases, you can follow a simple routine of undereating for 20 hours by having low-calorie food followed by a nutritious evening meal.
 You don’t have to count calories in this diet.
 Ori Hofmekler suggests eating one serving of a meal and taking a 20-minute break to process your hunger signals.
 If you still feel hungry, you can eat again.
 Stop eating food when you feel full.